 They don’t go it alone.
 Each character learns that support can come from family, friends, or even people they least expect and that the comfort of a sympathetic person can provide the relief they didn’t think possible.
 As the teens learn to share their burdens, cope in healthy ways, and accept support, that self-critical voice becomes less intrusive, and those bad situations become more hopeful.
 They learn that life at times can seem bleak, and that negative thoughts are often part of the experience, but also that we all deserve love and support, that no situation is hopeless, and that their lives are worth living.

-Recent times have intensified social isolation and this has been felt deeply in the lives of young people.
+Recent times have intensified social isolation, and this has been felt deeply in the lives of young people.
 The CDC reports that the instance of young girls attempting suicide has increased 50% since 2019.
-Today suicide is the second leading cause of death for young people aged 10 to 24.
-Every day, 500 people in this age group attempt suicide and 20 kids die by suicide.
+Today, suicide is the second leading cause of death for young people aged 10 to 24.
+Every day 500 people in this age group attempt suicide and 20 kids die by suicide.
 However, research shows that connections to friends, family, and community can be the difference between life and death.
 The power of storytelling is known to create connections and combat loneliness.
 Stories can break down the stigma of talking about mental health needs and thoughts of suicide.

 Issues tackled in this series

 My Life is Worth Living™ is produced by The Cook Center for Human Connection in partnership with Wonder Media.
 The Cook Center for Human Connection is a Utah-based non-profit dedicated to eradicating suicide and advocating for mental health and wellness.
 Having given over $10M to behavioral health initiatives, founders Greg and Julie Cook are confident that animation will reach young people in ways nothing else can.